-Annotation Description @skipOnDocker ContainerTesting skip the scenario if the test is running against the ownCloud docker container.
+Annotation Description @skipOnDockerConta inerTesting skip the scenario if the test is running against the ownCloud docker container.
 Some settings are preset in the docker container and the tests cannot change those, so the related test scenarios must be skipped. @skipOnLDAP skip the scenario if the test is running with the LDAP backend.
-For example, some user provisioning features may not be relevant when LDAP is the backend for authentication. @skipOnOcis skip the scenario if the test is running against an OCIS system. @skipOnStorage :ceph skip the scenario if the test is running with ceph backend storage. @skipOnStorage :scality skip the scenario if the test is running with scality backend storage. @skipOnEncrypt ion skip the scenario if the test is running with encryption enabled. @skipOnEncrypt ionType:master key skip the scenario if the test is running with masterkey encryption enabled. @skipOnEncrypt ionType:user- keys skip the scenario if the test is running with user-keys encryption enabled.
+For example, some user provisioning features may not be relevant when LDAP is the backend for authentication. @skipOnStorage:cep h skip the scenario if the test is running with ceph backend storage. @skipOnStorage:sca lity skip the scenario if the test is running with scality backend storage. @skipOnEncryption skip the scenario if the test is running with encryption enabled. @skipOnEncryptionT ype:masterkey skip the scenario if the test is running with masterkey encryption enabled. @skipOnEncryptionT ype:user-keys skip the scenario if the test is running with user-keys encryption enabled. @notToImplementOnO CIS the scenario is not relevant on an OCIS system.
+OCIS CI and developers can skip these scenarios.